 1. Plan for Training + VR/AR, not VR/AR + Training

 VR/AR must be additive in the training lifecycle, not siloed off as a tech innovation available to only those with specific hardware on hand.
 What % of your workers have VR or AR headsets at work today?
 Did you know that approximately 80-90% of the cost involved in creating immersive VR/AR Operations & Maintenance training content can be re-purposed across many platforms – like web, mobile, and laptops?
 Why not start there anyway and get VR/AR as an addition rather than a standalone?

 The 3D interactive simulation captured in the video below trains PG&E technicians on dissembling and re-building a GE Becker Valve, deployed on laptops and iPads.
-The cost to jump to VR after developing the 3D simulation – only 12% over initial investment!
+The development to port this to VR after building the 3D simulation re-purposed the 3D assets and the programming.

 Recommendation – Training teams should conceive (and design) with 3D interactive simulation in mind first, as it gives workers the same benefits as VR and will be accessible to everyone.
 It lacks only the truly immersive quality VR lends and will set organizations up for success with AR and VR, as the hardware & headsets needed to experience them become more commonplace.